 Timing of Option Grants.
-In December 2006, we adopted a stock option grant procedure, pursuant to which, for annual stock option awards to eligible executive officers, the grant date will be the first trading day of the calendar year.
-From time to time, annual grants are made on a later date in the year as a result of the timing of the determination of the awards.
+In December 2015, the Company adopted an Equity-Based Award Policy, pursuant to which, for annual stock option awards to eligible executive officers, the grant date will be the second trading day of the calendar year.
+From time to time, annual grants may be made on a later date in the year as a result of the timing of the determination of the awards or other factors.
 In addition, with respect to executive officers subject to the reporting requirements of Section 16 of the Exchange Act, grants made by us upon commencement of employment or promotions are made on the day employment commences or the promotion is effective.
+In the case of the options awarded in 2015, the grants were made on January 6, 2015.